I have a door ding, dent, hail damage in my vehicle, can it be repaired without painting?

-No worries.
-We professionally provide both PDR-Paintless Dent Repair and Paint & Body Repair along with Total Automotive Reconditioning.
+No worries, all dents can be repaired and fixed.
+We professionally provide both PDR-Paintless Dent Repair and Paint and Body Repair along with Total Automotive Reconditioning.
 We will satisfy your repair needs.

 How do I schedule an estimate or repair?

-Fill out the Estimate Request Form and we will contact you with in 24 hours or the following business day if it is during the weekend.
+You can call us at 336-766-1116 or fill out the Estimate Request Form on this site and we will contact you with in 24 hours or the following business day if it is during the weekend or holiday.
 If you do not hear from us with in that period of time please call us, since we all realize that technology is not 100% accurate.